gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 It may seem a bit daunting, but fortunately Keras has utilities to take care of the steps automatically.
 Keras a module with image-processing helper tools, located at
 *keras.preprocessing.image.* In particular, it contains the class ImageDataGenerator, which lets you quickly set up Python generators that can automatically turn image files on disk into batches of preprocessed tensors.

+Note that the generator yields these batches indefinitely: it loops endlessly over the images in the target folder.
+For this reason, you need to break the iteration loop at some point.